 This means that players can win a massive prize if they are the only winners, making pool betting a bit like a lottery.
 If you're still unsure how it works, the following example should help to clarify this.

-So let's say you want to bet on a horse race.
+Let's say you want to bet on a horse race.
 There are five horses competing in this particular event, which we'll number 1 to 5 for clarity.
 To take part in the pool, you have to wager £1.
-50 punters place bets on a particular horse to win the race.
+Then, 50 punters place bets on a particular horse to win the race.
 The spread is as follows:

 20 punters on horse 1